corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-running.md

 8. Copy and store the `linearId` from the output in the **Response body**.

-You will need to provide this ID as `voucherID` when testing the `RedeemBoardingTicketWithVoucher` flow.
+You will need to provide this ID as the `voucherID` when testing the `RedeemBoardingTicketWithVoucher` flow.

 9. Repeat all of the above steps for all of your flows.